Derecho/RSLife/README.md

 first project in this language.

 ## Compiling
-Simply typing `make` should result in a `gol` binary that you can then run.
+Simply typing `make` should result in a `rslife` binary that you can then run.

 ## Usage
 You will be promted to choose an interval and a file to read a grid from.
 By